Below you will find five of the most talked-about B2B video trends for 2019. Learn more about trending video use cases here.

-Live streamed video conference meetings have become an integral part of the digital workplace.
-They are considered especially effective when working in globally-dispersed teams, a common scenario in today’s workplace dynamics.
+Live-streamed video conferences have become one of the fastest-growing B2B video trends.
+Live-streamed conferences are considered especially effective when working in globally-dispersed teams, a common scenario in today’s workplace dynamics.
 Video conferences keep evolving and by now not only do they require fewer resources, but they also offer interactive features like chat and Q&A, as well as the ability to stream high-quality video exponentially.
 Once a live streaming session is over, it can be uploaded as VOD (Video on Demand) for later viewing.

 AI is a booming trend that seems to justify the hype around it.
 2019 will introduce new AI innovations to the video market, making it easier to both access existing videos and create new ones.
 Available AI video features already include video summaries, auto-generated subtitles, and text-to-speech, to name just a few.
 These features will most likely improve while AI beta features—like NLG (Natural Language Generator) and auto-editing—will continue to mature.